The Facts: What is a Psychoeducational Evaluation and Why is it Valuable

 November 7, 2013

-Mindprint got started as result of the founders’ own frustration with the psychoeducational process.
-They wanted to help other families by offering a streamlined psychoeducational evaluation at a fraction of the time and cost.
+Mindprint got started as result of the founders’ own frustration with the psycho-educational process.
+They wanted to help other families by offering the most helpful information you’d find in a psychoeducational evaluation at a fraction of the time and cost.

 In the following post, Princeton-based adolescent psychologist Dr. Carol Blum explains what a psychoeducational evaluation is, why it can require so much time and expense, and what to consider before paying for one.